lzydmxy/byconity-tpcds/Practice.md

 ### Sharing of physical machines
 If you have limited resources, you can share physical machines for this practice.
-1. You can install HDFS name node, TSO, deamon manager, and 1 ByConity Server to the same machine.
+1. You can install HDFS name node, TSO, deamon manager, and 1 ByConity Server to the same host.
-2. 1 ByConity worker can share the machine with 1 HDFS data node, and 1 FDB node.
+2. 1 read worker can share the host with 1 write worker.
+Furthermore, they can share the host with 1 HDFS data node, and 1 FDB node.
-3. If you are using docker, you can launch multiple ByConity workers in the same machine, once you have enough resource to allocate.

 ## 2. Setup client
 1. Find a machine that you want to setup as the client to run TPC-DS.
 Git clone byconity-tpcds project.